uni-carlosfranzreb/thesis_classifier/README.md

 We also ensure labels are coherent, as Giargulo: all ancestors of assigned labels should also be assigned.

 However, instead of using sigmoid cross entropy as a loss function, we use Ben-Baruch's assymetric loss, which accounts for the imbalance between positive and negative labels and considers noise.
 The loss dynamically down-weights and hard-thresholds easy negative samples, while also discarding possibly mislabeled samples.

+## Word embeddings

+The fasttext embeddings includes one million 300-dimensional vectors for words without lemmatizing or even lower-casing.
+For instance, all these words are in the file: `machine, machines, learn, learning, learns, learned`, both lower- and upper-cased.

+Given that we are only interested in lower-cased words, we create a new file containing only lower-cased words.